About Elizabeth Barrett Savage (2 Articles)

 About Joonu Coste (3 Articles)

-Joonu-Noel Coste is a second year student at Campbell Law and currently serves as a Staff Writer for the Campbell Law Observer.
-Joonu has loved living in the Raleigh area for the last 5 years.
+Joonu-Noel Coste is a third year student at Campbell Law and currently serves as an Associate Editor for the Campbell Law Observer.
+Joonu has loved living in the Raleigh area for the last 6 years.
 Born and raised in New Hampshire, she graduated from Michigan State University with a degree in Crop and Soil Science with a concentration in Biochemistry.
 After several years as a Project Officer at the U.S. Environmental Protection Agency she spent several years homeschooling three children, two of whom have disabilities.
-Her experience as a mother to children with disabilities inspired her to become a lawyer in order to advocate for underserved populations.
-She is very interested in the areas of disability law, education law, and juvenile justice.
-Last summer she was an intern at Disability Rights North Carolina.
-This past fall she was an extern at the Wake County Superior Court Clerk’s Office of Special Proceedings and is currently an intern with the North Carolina Community College System’s General Counsel.
-This summer she will be a Dr. Martin Luther King Jr. Intern for Legal Aid of North Carolina.
-She competes for Campbell’s National Moot Court Team and serves as a Teaching Scholar for Contracts, a Research Assistant, Vice President of the Education Law and Policy Society, and a Project Coordinator for the Pro Bono Council.
-Making sure that life is not all work, she enjoys spending time with family, baking, reading, and running 5k and 10k races with friends.
+Her experience as a mother to children with disabilities inspired her to become a lawyer in order to advocate for underserved children, families, and individuals with disabilities.
+To that end she is also pursuing an LL.M in children's rights.
+After her 1L year she interned at Disability Rights North Carolina.
+During her 2L year she externed at the Wake County Superior Court Clerk’s Office of Special Proceedings and interned with the North Carolina Community College System’s General Counsel.
+After her 2L year, she was a Dr. Martin Luther King Jr. Intern for Legal Aid of North Carolina.
+She currently is an intern with the Wake County Public Defender's Office working exclusively with youth and is working as a legal assistant at Lesnik Family Law.
+She competes for Campbell’s National Moot Court Team and serves as President of the Education Law and Policy Society.
+Making sure that life is not all work, she enjoys spending time with family, baking, reading, and running 5k, 10k, and half-marathon races with friends.

 About Landis Barber (3 Articles)

-Landis is a second-year student at Campbell Law and currently serves as a Staff Writer for the Campbell Law Observer.
+Landis is a third-year student at Campbell Law and currently serves as the Managing Editor for the Campbell Law Observer.
 Originally from Pittsboro, North Carolina, Landis majored in History and Political Science at UNC Charlotte.
 The summer after his first year in law school, Landis interned at the Chatham County District Attorney's Office.
-He is currently a member of Campbell law's trial team and is interested in business, corporate and sports law.
+This past summer, he served as an intern in the UNC Athletic Department.
+He is currently serving as the SBA Treasurer and Co-Director of the Peer Mentor Program.
+He has also been a part of the Campbell Law Trial Team.
+He is interested in business, corporate, and sports law.

 About Miranda Tarlton (4 Articles)

-Miranda is a second year law student and serves as a Staff Writer for the Campbell Law Observer.
-Originally from Charlotte, NC, Miranda attended Campbell University where she obtained a degree in history and criminal justice.
-Before beginning law school, she worked for a number of years as a kindergarten and ESL teacher in Seoul, Korea.
+Miranda is a third year law student and serves as an Associate Editor for the Campbell Law Observer.
+Originally from Charlotte, NC, Miranda attended Campbell University where she obtained a degree in history, with a minor in criminal justice.
+Before beginning law school, she worked for a number of years as an ESL teacher in Seoul, Korea.
 After her 1L year, Miranda worked in the legal department at Workplace Options.
-Her legal interests include criminal law and international human rights law.
+This past summer, she worked as a legal intern at the Law Offices of C. Melody Edwardo, PLLC.
+Miranda is currently a Co-coordinator for the Domestic Violence Advocacy Project, as well as the Vice President of the Student Animal Legal Defense Fund.
+Miranda is interested in international affairs and advocating for international human rights, and she is pursuing an LL.M degree through Campbell's partnership with Nottingham-Trent University.